Zungrysoft/The-Escher-Dimension/README.md

 # The Escher Dimension
 A procedural dungeon generator datapack for Minecraft Java Edition.
 Explore the dungeons for enough resources to complete the victory monument!

-Download the datapack by clicking Code->Download Zip
+Download the datapack by clicking Releases on the right side of the screen and finding the version you want to download

 Run the datapack with the following steps:
 - Open the "Create New World" menu in Minecraft Java Edition 1.16.5